stealth/opmsg/README.md

 Although this step is not strictly necessary, it is recommended.
 As personas are easily created, you can (should) create a dedicated persona for each of your "projects" or contacts.
-That is, if you have 7350 communication partners/peers, you should have created 7350 personas; one RSA key for each of them.
+That is, if you have 7350 communication partners/peers, you should have created 7350 personas; one EC/RSA key for each of them.
 To handle that easily with your mailer (see later for mutt integration), you should add a proper `--name`, describing your id.
 Additionally, you should `--link` your source persona (each of the 7350 you created) to the particular destination persona that you wish to communicate with using this source id: